opentok/OpenTok-PHP-SDK/sample/Archiving/README.md

 Visit <http://localhost:8080> in your browser.
 You can now create new archives (either as a host or as a participant) and also play archives that have already been created.

-Hint: If you get an error message that says "The sessionId must belong to the apiKey", you might need to remove the `cache` directory in the sample app directory.
-This can happen if you try running the app with a different API Key than you used the last time it ran.

 ## Walkthrough